 - breathlessness or chest pain when you move about

-There is a small risk of your thyroid gland being affected if you have brain or total body radiotherapy.
+There is a small risk of your thyroid gland being affected if you have brain or whole body radiotherapy.
 The thyroid gland normally makes a hormone called thyroxine.
 If your levels of thyroxine drop you might:

 - have a lack of energy